department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/burial-flags.md

 title: Request a Burial Flag | Veterans Affairs
 heading: Request a Burial Flag to Honor a Veteran or Reservist
 display_title: Burial Flags
 description: Find out how to apply for a United States burial flag to drape over the casket (or coffin) or place with the urn of a Veteran or Reservist in honor of their military service.
-And learn how to properly display and care for burial flags.
+Learn how to properly display and care for burial flags.
+keywords: burial flag, burial flags for veterans
 order: 2
 concurrence: incomplete
 relatedlinks: